The Penn (17th Street) Incline descends over Bigelow

 The Pittsburgh Incline Plane, or Knoxville

-in the middle.
-It was one of only two curved inclines ever built in
+It was one of two curved inclines built in Pittsburgh, running for seven decades,

 The Knoxville Incline's cars moving along